How PSF width and photon number

 Photon numbers from the emitting fluorophore.
 Width of the PSF.
 How do they impact the resolution of a microscope?
 Here’s a simple graphic that lays out those effects.

-In other articles on resolution – “What is resolution” and “How to measure resolution” – we’ve talked about how a wide point spread function (PSF) reduces the resolution of a microscope as its blur makes two points indistinguishable in the resulting image.
+In other articles on resolution – “What is resolution” and “How to measure resolution” – we talk about how a wide point spread function (PSF) reduces the resolution of a microscope as its blur makes two points indistinguishable in the resulting image.
 The physical width of the PSF cannot be smaller than the diffraction limit but superresolution technologies circumvent that boundary to generate an effective PSF width down to 20 nm or less.
 One workaround strategy, relies heavily on high photon flux from the fluorophore to localize it based on a likelihood fit to the shape of its PSF.
 That is, more photons per emitter is good.
 Another workaround strategy narrows the width of the PSF by restricting the area where a fluorophore can emit.
 A narrower full width at half maximum (FWHM) of the PSF is good.

 The interaction between these two parameters – FWHM and photon number per emitter – is worth a closer look.